20 Nov Professional Development – Whose responsibility is it?

 b.
 It helps you identify your areas of development so that you can have a growth plan around that.

 3. Find a Coach: As one grows higher in the leadership hierarchy, it becomes critical to have a professional coach.
-The coach acts as a sounding board who asks powerful questions to:
+Coach acts as a sounding board who asks powerful questions to: